 My steriliser isn’t working – what can I do?

-Use exactly 80ml of water in your steriliser.
+The correct amount of water is 80ml.
 More than 80ml of water in the steriliser base will increase the cycle time.
-Less than 80ml may not sterilise.
+Less than 80ml may not sterilise the items properly.

 If you are seeing chalky residue on items in your steriliser, that’s a sign that it needs descaling.
-Refer to the descaling instructions.
+Please refer to the descaling instructions.

-This will be due to a build-up of limescale that's loosened from the heatplate at the base of your machine so we'd recommend giving it a good descale.
-We recommend using a descaler that is suitable for use with stainless steel i.e. kettle, iron and coffee machine de-scalers.
+This will be due to a build-up of limescale that's loosened from the heat plate at the base of your machine, so we'd recommend giving it a good descale.
+We recommend using a descaler that’s suitable for use with stainless steel i.e. kettle, iron, and coffee machine de-scalers.
 Use as per the manufacturer's guidelines.

 You could watch this quick video on how to descale your electric steam steriliser

 It’s vitally important to regularly descale your steriliser to avoid operating issues and damage to the heat plate, which is in the bottom of the machine.